streamlink/streamlink/docs/cli.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are many types of streaming protocols used by services today and Livestreamer implements most of them.
-It is possible to tell livestreamer to access a streaming protocol directly instead of relying on a plugin to find the information for you.
+It is possible to tell Livestreamer to access a streaming protocol directly instead of relying on a plugin to find the information for you.

 A protocol can be accessed directly by specifying it in the URL format: `protocol://path key=value`.